ccscshq/terraform-aws-ecs-cicd/README.md

 # terraform-aws-ecs-cicd

-The module provides the CICD pipeline for AWS ECS.
+The module provides the CICD pipeline for AWS ECS.<br>
 It is assumed that GitHub is used for the source code repository.

-After the resource is created, the connection to GitHub must be confirmed from the AWS Management Console.
+:warning: After the resource is created, the connection to GitHub must be confirmed from the AWS Management Console.<br>
 FYI <https://docs.aws.amazon.com/codepipeline/latest/userguide/connections-github.html>

 ## Requirements